hanahh080601/Natural-Language-Processing/README.md

 To set up the environment and use the packages, libraries, you need to type the following command:

 git clone https://github.com/hanahh080601/hanahh080601.github.io.git
+Extract Train_Full.rar zip into a folder named Train_Full Create a folder named CSV in the project
 ```
 cd NLP_test
 pip install -r requirements.txt